As I have driven through the United States, I have seen so many wild horses that it got me wondering how they survive in the wild.

 When we think of horses, we often think of them with horseshoes.
 Horseshoes were a Roman invention, so they have been around for over 2000 years.

-They have been used on domestic horses for various reasons, such as preventing damage carrying heavy loads or for better grip in tough terrain.
+They have been used on domestic horses for various reasons, such as preventing damage carrying heavy loads or better griping rugged terrain.

 Horses’ hooves are made of keratin, the same as our nails.
-Much like our nails, hooves have a quick, which is very sensitive.
-Horseshoes are nailed to the hoof wall (the equivalent of the white ends of our nails).
+Much like our nails, feet have a quick, which is very sensitive.
+Horseshoes are nailed to the hoof wall (the equivalent of the white ends of our pins).

 Wild horses do not need horseshoes for a few reasons, one of which is partly due to breeding.

-Another reason that wild horses do not need to be shod is the amount of exercise they get.
-Wild horses travel many miles a day (usually between 10 and 20), searching for food and water.
+Another reason wild horses do not need to be shod is the amount of exercise they get.
+Wild horses travel many miles daily (usually between 10 and 20), searching for food and water.

 This amount of travel, often through rough terrain, wears down their hooves as nature intended.

-It should be noted that the distance wild horses travel do not wear their hooves down to the quick, which can be very painful.
+It should be noted that the distance wild horses travel does not wear their hooves down to the quick, which can be very painful.